deep-generative-models-AIM5036/deep-generative-models-AIM5036.github.io/_posts/2022-11-09-GAN_Tutorial.md

 ## Non-convergence

 The nature of the GAN settings is such that the two networks compete with each other.
-In simple words, one network maximizes a value, while the other network minimizes the same value.
-This is also known as zero-sum non-cooperative game.
+In simple words, one network maximizes a value while the other network minimizes the same value.
+This is also known as a zero-sum non-cooperative game.
 In game theory, GAN converges when both networks reach nash equilibrium.
-In nash equilibrium, one networks actions will not affect the course of other network's actions.
+In nash equilibrium, one network's actions will not affect the course of the other network's actions.
 Consider the following optimization problem,

 <p align="center">
   <img src="/GAN_Tutorial_img/minmax.png" alt="factorio thumbnail", width="200", height="200"/>